 - Manage the members and folder permissions in their specific group

 Regular users - These people don’t get any of the permissions above, but they do have the ability to take actions that you specifically allow, depending on your account-wide settings.
-By default, regular users can also invite collaborators to folders, unless you configure the account to only allow folder owners and admins to invite collaborators.
+By default, regular users can also invite collaborators and groups to folders, although account permissions can be configured such that only folder owners and admins can send invitations to shared folders.
+Permissions for individual groups can be modified under the groups tab in the Admin Console as well.

 User Access and Permissions

 Users will never be able to see the entire folder structure of your Box account, unless you have given them access to all content.
 You can give users access at both the root and subfolder levels, or invite them only to particular folders in Box.
+You can also control which users have the ability to invite other users or specific groups into shared folders.
 Plus, you can always determine what permissions they have in individual folders.

 In fact, users won’t even be aware of folders they aren’t invited to, nor will they be aware of folders above that which they’ve been given access to if their access is granted at the subfolder level.